Chifley (NSW)

 Chifley features high concentrations of family households, with a higher-than-average median household size

 Family households constitute 77.9% of all households, including 45.6% couples with children, 18.3% couples without children, and 13.0% single parent families.
-Non-family households comprise the remaining 22.1%, with lone person households at 20.5% and group households making up 1.6%.
+Non-family households comprise the remaining 22.1%, with lone person households at 20.5% and group households making up 1.6% of the total.
 The median household size is 2.9 people, larger than the Greater Sydney average of 2.7.

 Frequently Asked Questions - Households